DEFINITIONS

 INTELLECTUAL PROPERTY & RIGHTS

-No. You retain all intellectual property rights to your script/project submitted to Cininfo under the program.
-Any use by Cininfo and Cininfo’s right to evaluate, support, and present your work during the Launchpad process shall be governed by the terms and conditions of the program.
+No. You retain all intellectual property rights to your script/project.
+Cininfo only reserves the right to evaluate, support, and present your work during the Launchpad process.

 No. No stipends or monetary compensation will be offered.